Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 ## Step 4: Configure your device

-Go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Factory default 1" is the profile of the original firmware V0.3 and V1.5, "Factory default 2" is the profile of the original firmware V1.6-2.

-Also, within "Geiger tube", select "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.
+Go to Rad Pro's settings, select "Geiger tube", select "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.

 Last, read the [user's manual](../../users.md) for learning how to use Rad Pro.